 Endpoints included the following:

-- MAC bacteremia, defined as at least one blood culture positive for M. avium complex bacteria.
+- MAC bacteremia, defined as at least one blood culture positive for Mycobacterium avium complex (MAC) bacteria.

 - Clinically significant disseminated MAC disease, defined as MAC bacteremia accompanied by signs or symptoms of serious MAC infection, including one or more of the following: fever, night sweats, rigors, weight loss, worsening anemia, and/or elevations in alkaline phosphatase.

-Participants who received MYCOBUTIN (rifabutin) were one-third to one-half as likely to develop MAC bacteremia as were participants who received placebo.
-These results were statistically significant (study 023: p < 0.001; study 027: p = 0.002).
+Participants who received MYCOBUTIN were one-third to one-half as likely to develop MAC bacteremia as were participants who received placebo.
+These results were statistically significant (Study 023: p < 0.001; Study 027: p = 0.002).